A little info and a few minutes are all we need.

 - Payroll deduction or automatic transfer available for payment convenience

-As a part of our recent card conversion, our credit card reward program has been upgraded.
-Welcome to uChoose Rewards®.
+As a part of our card conversion, our credit card reward program has been upgraded.
+Welcome to uChoose Rewards®!

-Registering for uChoose Rewards® will be just a few clicks away beginning February 1st.
-Your current points will automatically transfer to uChoose Rewards®.
-Beginning February 1st, you can visit the uChoose Rewards® site to register, view, manage, and redeem points.
+Registering for uChoose Rewards® is just a few clicks away.
+Points from our previous program, Swipe & Sign Rewards have been transferred to your uChoose Rewards®.
+You can now visit the uChoose Rewards® to register, view, manage, and redeem points.

 - uChoose Rewards let you earn points on every purchase*